 Departure at SUB

-Expecting a quiet airport, though, but instead welcomed by the hordes of people preparing to fly to Saudi Arabia for umrah.
+I was expecting a quiet airport, though instead I was welcomed by the hordes of people preparing to fly to Saudi Arabia for umrah.

 Have a pleasant trip to Saudi Arabia!

 This terminal has just recently got one of the more silly security procedure where one now need to undertake x-ray screening only to get to the public area shops compared to previously where security in Juanda T2 was only done after check-in.
 The queue seemed to look a bit bad, but actually it moved pretty fast.